programmablemd/spry/service/compliance-explorer/README.md

       '
 ' || p.body_text AS description_md
       FROM ai_ctxe_complaince_prompt p
-      WHERE p.control_id = $code AND p.documentType = 'Author Prompt' and regime = 'HiTRUST'
+      WHERE p.control_id = $code AND p.documentType = 'Author Prompt' and regime = 'HITRUST'
       ;